 FAQ

-• Schedule a free 20-minute initial video consultation by booking online here.
+• Visit my booking page here to learn about my availability and steps for working together.
 Or contact me with questions by email at counseling@apathwaytoyou.com or calling 352-234-3150 (leave a voicemail if I miss you).
 Let’s talk about what’s going on for you, and what you are looking for, to make sure we’re a good fit together.

 • Individual therapy sessions are 50 minutes, with a $165 fee per session.